Doron Medalie: Music career

 Medalie has written over 500 songs, mostly in his Middle Eastern pop style, like the famous "Tel Aviv Ya Habibi Tel Aviv" - the official anthem of Tel Aviv Gay Pride 2013.

 Medalie is also known for leading a big "Revolution Of Joy" in the Israeli music style, during the 2010s.

-He has worked with top Israeli singers including Eyal Golan, Shlomi Shabat, Omer Adam, Lior Narkis, Moshe Perez, Noa Kirel, Netta Barzilai and Harel Skaat.
+He has worked with top Israeli singers including Eyal Golan, Shlomi Shabat, Omer Adam, Lior Narkis, Moshe Peretz, Noa Kirel, Netta Barzilai and Harel Skaat.
 His solo album, Abyss, was released in 2008.

 Medalie has created over 30 songs for the famous Israel's children show Festigal.

 In 2019 he co-wrote with Idan Raichel "Shevet Achim Ve’Achayot", the official song for Israel's 70th anniversary.

 Medalie has composed theme songs and soundtracks for many Israeli TV shows, including Goalstar, The Unit, Bolywood.
 Royal Chef, The Bachelor, Split.
 Zagury Empire, "ZIGI" and for Disney Israel, Summer Break Stories, North Star and Shavit Ventura Show.

 Several of Medalie's songs were translated to Greek, sung by the Greek superstar Eleni Foureira, and became big hits in Greece and Cyprus.

 Among his achievements are 3 ACUM awards (the Israeli songwriters association), 2 songs of the year, 2 songs of the decade, 4 most played songs on the public dance floor chart.